 Acupuncture Helps Anxiety and Depression in New York City - Manhattan

-I am a Manhattan acupuncturist practicing on the Upper East Side and living in one of the most stressful cities on this planet, New York City.
+I am a Manhattan acupuncturist practicing in Midtown and living in one of the most stressful cities on this planet, New York City.
 Am I stressed out?
 You bet I am!
 In fact, approximately 20% of NYC residents experience some form of mental distress with anxiety being the most common complaint.

 Anxiety is a term that includes a bunch of different symptoms ranging from palpitations, feelings of fear, anger and irritability, muscle tension, insomnia, loss of appetite, nausea, digestive issues etc. All treatments with acupuncture involve understanding how the symptoms are affecting the circulatory patterns in the body known as channels.
 As I have discussed previously, the channel system is a pathway of circulation that nourishes each organ.
 Symptoms occur when pathways are obstructed.